Code-Institute-Submissions/user-centric-frontend-project/README.md

 ### How the website was tested?

-I used the Chrome developer tool and Responsinator.com to test the website in different screens and my iPhone 6 to know whether the outcomes were working.
-I tryed different websites to try different screens, however not having the real outcome.
+I used the Chrome developer tool and Responsinator.com to test the website on different screens and my iPhone 6 to know whether the outcomes were working.
+I tried different websites to try different screens, however not having the real outcome.
-I had some issues to fix such as @media queries with (max/min-device-width) that wasn't allowing media queries be accepted to these websites.
-Therefore, I changed these media queries from (max/min-device-width) to (max/min-width) and the changes I made worked well appearing all of the changes with not issues.
+I had some issues to fix such as @media queries with (max/min-device-width) that weren't allowing media queries to be accepted to these websites.
+Therefore, I changed these media queries from (max/min-device-width) to (max/min-width) and the changes I made worked well appearing all of the changes with no issues.

-If you need to test the resposiveness of the website yourself you can use the same tools I used:
+If you need to test the responsiveness of the website yourself you can use the same tools I used:

 - > Chrome Developer Tools:
     1. Click on the website with the right button;